YinHK-gameDev/unity-learn/ai/ML agents/README.md

 python -m venv python-envs\sample-env
 ```

-To activate the environment execute:
+Go to your virtual environment directory to activate the environment execute:
 ```
 python-envs\sample-env\Scripts\activate
 ```